rorywalsh/csoundfmod/readme.md

 ## Using CsoundFMOD without Cabbage.

 CsoundFMOD is a single plugin library that when loaded by FMOD Studio reads the current directory for a Csound file of the same name.
-You mst set FMOD Studio to search in the correct folder for your plugins.
-In order to create new plugins, simply copy and rename the CsoundFMOD library (fmod_csoundL64.dll/fmod_csound.dylib) so that it shares the same name as the .csd file.
+You must set FMOD Studio to search in the correct folder for your plugins.
+Download the appropriate CsoundFMOD library for your platform under the Releases.
+Now simply copy and rename the CsoundFMOD library (fmod_csoundL64.dll/fmod_csound.dylib) so that it shares the same name as your Csound .csd file.
 For example, if you write an instrument called FunkyTown.csd.
 Copy the fmod_csound library and rename it to FunckyTown.dll, or FunkyTown.dylib.
 The next time FMOD is started it will load your plugin.